 3. Invest in the stock market

-Another way that most people use to reach Financial Independence is by investing their money in the stock market.
+Another way most people use to reach Financial Independence is by investing their money in the stock market.
 Indeed, if you let your money in your bank account, it will lose its value over time because of inflation.
 Every year, your money is worth a bit less.

-Not only can you fight inflation with investing in the stock market, but you can also increase your net worth.
+Not only can you fight inflation by investing in the stock market, but you can also increase your net worth.
 On average, the stock market will return between 5% and 7% every year.
 This interest will compound year after year, and this can generate a lot of returns.
-Of course, there will be some years where you lose money.
+Of course, there will be some years when you lose money.
 But these years are also a good opportunity to buy cheaper stocks.